Flaming June

 Although still successful, in 1912 Macintyre’s decided to discontinue their Art Pottery department due its relatively high operating costs.
 So, in 1913, with funding from Liberty, William Moorcroft established his own pottery studio at Sandbach Road, Burslem, Stoke-on-Trent where it continuously produced high quality, decorative wares for over 100 years.

-Sadly the Moorcroft factory closed in May 2025 citing rising energy costs and reduced global demand, however, early works by William Moorcroft continue to perform strongly at auction.
+The Moorcroft factory temporarily closed in May 2025 citing rising energy costs and reduced global demand before being rescued by the founder's grandson, however, early works by William Moorcroft continue to perform strongly at auction.

-Lot 233, ‘Flambe Carp’ is being sold alongside Lot 234, a similar ‘Carp’ vase, also from the Ken Manley collection, in a blue and green colour-way, each for pre-sale estimates of £6,000-£10,000 (before fees).
-Both vases have been consigned from the John McGhie collection and feature on the cover of the 18th June Fine Arts and Crafts sale catalogue.
+Lot 233, ‘Flambe Carp’ once again broke the record for a price realised for a Moorcroft vase when it sold for £31,500 (including fees) on 18th June 2025.
+Lot 234, a similar ‘Carp’ vase, also from the Ken Manley collection, in a blue and green colour-way sold for £25,200 (with fees).
+Both vases were consigned from the John McGhie collection and featured on the cover of the 18th June Fine Arts and Crafts sale catalogue.